HP-J/Dawayer/README.md

 [tar.xz](https://gitlab.com/hpj/Dawayer/-/jobs/artifacts/release/raw/public/Dawayer.tar.xz?job=build)

 # Compile It Yourself
-If you want to try the latest features from the development branch or your platform to get official releases.
+If you want to try the latest features from the development branch, or your platform don't get an official release, or want to help in Dawayer's development.

 - open a terminal in a new folder and write.
 - git clone https://gitlab.com/hpj/Dawayer.git .